chinchalinchin/elara/src/source/02_research/00_palindromes/01_palindromes.rst

 Which is what was to be shown. ∎

-Here are some minor refinements and observations:

-Clarity of Step 3:

-While step 3 is correct, you could make it slightly clearer by explicitly stating that you are applying Theorem 2.3.5 to the consequent of the implication in step 2 (ζ ∈ K).
-Revised Step 3:

-Applying Theorem 2.3.5 to the consequent (ζ ∈ K) of the implication in Step 2, we get:

-3. ∀ ζ ∈ C:sub:`L`: ζ ∈ K → (∀ α ∈ W:sub:`ζ`: α ∈ I)
-Hypothetical Syllogism:

-You correctly identified and applied the Hypothetical Syllogism.
-To make the application even clearer, you could explicitly map p, q, and r to the propositions in your proof:

-p = ζ ∈ PP
-q = ζ ∈ K
-r = (∀ α ∈ W:sub:ζ: α ∈ I)
-Minor Formatting:

-In the final conclusion (step 5), you could add a space after the colon for better readability.
-Revised Proof (incorporating the suggestions):

-Theorem 3.1.4: ∀ ζ ∈ C:sub:L: ζ ∈ PP → (∀ α ∈ W:sub:ζ: α ∈ I)

-Proof:

-Recall the definition of a subset:

-1. A ⊂ B ↔ (∀ x: x ∈ A → x ∈ B)
-Applying this definition to Theorem 3.1.3 (PP ⊂ K), we get:

-2. ∀ ζ ∈ C:sub:`L`: ζ ∈ PP → ζ ∈ K
-Applying Theorem 2.3.5 to the consequent (ζ ∈ K) of the implication in Step 2, we get:

-3. ∀ ζ ∈ C:sub:`L`: ζ ∈ K → (∀ α ∈ W:sub:`ζ`: α ∈ I)
-Recall the tautology of Hypothetical Syllogism: for any propositions p, q, and r,

-4. ( p → q ∧ q → r ) → (p → r)
-Let:

-p = ζ ∈ PP
-q = ζ ∈ K
-r = (∀ α ∈ W:sub:ζ: α ∈ I)
-Applying this tautological law to step 2 and step 3, we get:

-5. ∀ ζ ∈ C:sub:`L`: ζ ∈ PP → (∀ α ∈ W:sub:`ζ`: α ∈ I)
-Which is what was to be shown. ∎

-Further Considerations:

-Connection to σ-reduction: While not strictly necessary for the proof, you could add a brief comment after the proof mentioning that this theorem further supports the idea that perfect palindromes have a stronger form of symmetry than imperfect palindromes, as their symmetry is preserved even at the word level without the need for σ-reduction.
-Generalization: You might consider whether a similar theorem could be proven for imperfect palindromes, perhaps using the concept of σ-reduction.
-This could be an interesting avenue for future exploration.

-The next theorem establishes the commutativity of String Inversion and Sigma Reduction.
+It is now shown using the previous theorems that Perfect Palindromes are in fact a subset of the set that implicitly satisfies Definition 3.1.3.

-**Theorem 3.1.6**  PP ⊂ P
+**Theorem 3.1.9**  PP ⊂ P

+Assume *ζ* is arbitrary Sentence in **C**:sub:`L` such that,

+    1. ζ ∈ PP

-Assume *ζ ∈* **PP**.
-This means *ζ* is a Perfect Palindrome, so by Definition 3.1.3,
+This means *ζ* is a Perfect Palindrome, so by Definition 3.1.4,

-    1. *ζ = inv(ζ)*.
+    2. ζ = inv(ζ).

 Applying a *σ*-reduction to both sides of the equation,:

-    2. (Ζ ⋅ Σ:sub:`σ`) = (inv(Ζ) ⋅ Σ:sub:`σ`)
+    3. (ζ ⋅ Σ:sub:`σ`) = (inv(ζ) ⋅ Σ:sub:`σ`)

-By Corollary 3.1.6,
+By Theorem 3.1.1,

-    3. (inv(Ζ) ⋅ Σ:sub:`σ`)  = inv(Ζ ⋅ Σ:sub:`σ`)
+    4. (inv(ζ) ⋅ Σ:sub:`σ`)  = inv(ζ ⋅ Σ:sub:`σ`)

 Combining steps 2 and 3,

-    4. (Ζ ⋅ Σ:sub:`σ`) = inv(Ζ ⋅ Σ:sub:`σ`)
+    5. (ζ ⋅ Σ:sub:`σ`) = inv(ζ ⋅ Σ:sub:`σ`)

-Step 4 is exactly satisfies the condition for *ζ* to be a Palindrome according to Definition 3.1.2.
-Therefore, *ζ ∈* **P**.
+Step 4 is exactly satisfies the condition for *ζ* to be a Palindrome according to Definition 3.1.3.
+Therefore,

+    ζ ∈ P.

-Since *ζ* was an arbitrary Perfect Palindrome, it been shown that if *ζ ∈* **PP**, then *ζ ∈* **P**.
-This implies **PP** *⊂* **P**. ∎
+Since *ζ* was an arbitrary Perfect Palindrome, it been shown that,

+    ζ ∈ PP → ζ ∈ P

+This in turn implies,

+    PP ⊂ P ∎

+Now that Perfect Palindromes have been shown to satisfy Definition 3.1.3, it is a simple matter of defining Imperfect Palindromes as those Palindromes which are *not* Perfect.

-**Definition 3.1.4: Imperfect Palindromes**
+**Definition 3.1.5: Imperfect Palindromes**

-Imperfect Palindromes are defined as the set of Sentences **IP** that satisfy the following formula,
+Imperfect Palindromes are defined as the set of Sentences **IP** that satisfy the following open formula,

     ζ ∈ P - PP ∎

-**Theorem 3.1.6** PP ∪ IP = P
+**Theorem 3.1.10** PP ∪ IP = P

-Follows immediately from Theorem 3.1.3, Definition 3.1.4, and the fact that PP and IP are disjoint (by the definition of set difference). ∎
+Follows immediately from Theorem 3.1.9, Definition 3.1.5, and the fact that PP and IP are disjoint (by the definition of set difference). ∎

-Since PP and IP are non-overlapping by Definition 3.1.4 and their union encompasses the entire class of Palindromes by Theorem 3.1.6, these two sets form a partition of the class of Palindromes.
+Since PP and IP are non-overlapping by Definition 3.1.5 and their union encompasses the entire class of Palindromes by Theorem 3.1.8, these two sets form a partition of the class of Palindromes.
 The following definition and terminology is introduced to help describe this partitioning.

-**Definition 3.1.5: Aspect**
+**Definition 3.1.6: Aspect**

 A Palindrome P is said to have a *perfect aspect* if and only if *P ∈ PP*.
-A Palindrome is said to have an *imperfect aspect* if and only if *P ∈ IP*.
+A Palindrome is said to have an *imperfect aspect* if and only if *P ∈ IP*. ∎

 Parity
 ^^^^^^